wkocjan/gatsby-theme-intro/gatsby-theme-intro/README.md

 After modyfying `gatsby-config.js` it may be required to restart `gatsby develop` process.

 - The `siteMetadata` section is responsible for SEO settings.
 - By modifying `basePath` parameter you can run the website on different URL (e.g. `https://mydomain.com/profile`).
-It may be useful when integrating with existing Gatsby site
+It may be useful when integrating with existing Gatsby site.
-- By setting `showThemeLogo` to `false` you can hide the Intro logo in the footer area
+- By setting `showThemeLogo` to `false` you can hide the Intro logo in the footer area.
 - Change the `theme` parameter to load different color variant.
 Please refer to the list below for available values.

 ### Available color variants